Debit card: FSA, HRA, and HSA debit cards

 One difference between FSAs and HSAs is the matter of yearend and rollovers: FSAs began as per calendar year, although by 2013 rollovers were introduced.

 Uruguay

 Debit cards are accepted in a relatively large number of stores, both large and small in Uruguay; but their use has so far remained low as compared to credit cards at ATMs.
 Since August 2014, with the Financial Inclusion Law coming into force, end consumers obtain a 4% VAT deduction for using debit cards in their purchases.

 Venezuela

 There has been a lack of cash due to the Venezuelan economic crisis and thus the demand for and use of debit cards has increased greatly in recent years.
 One reason why a noticeable percentage of businesses have closed is a lack of payment terminals.
 The most used brands are Maestro (debit card) and Visa Electron.

+Vietnam

+In Vietnam, debit cards are issued by banks in collaboration with the National Payment Corporation of Vietnam, abbreviated as NAPAS.
+Most banks issue this type of card.
+Customers can simply go to the nearest branch to register or open a debit card online.
+VISA Debit and Mastercard Debit are the most widely issued cards in Vietnam.

+As of June 2023, there are over 94 million debit cards in circulation in Vietnam.
+The number of cards is growing at an average rate of 18% per year.
+The transaction value reached over 1,200 trillion VND per year.
+More than 80% of transactions are made at ATMs.